y-vas/vsql/README.md

 # VSQL

-VSQL is a simple query helper and abstraction layer for php.
+VSQL is a query helper and abstraction layer for php.

 ### COMPOSER INSTALATION
 ```sh